JohanBinst/aws-certification/saa/02-IAM.md

   - Username and password
   - Access keys

+*** EXAM: MAX 5,000 IAM Users per account ***
+*** EXAM: IAM User can be a member of 10 groups maximum *** System with more than 5,000 identities?
+Can't use IAM user for each identity.
+IAM Roles & Identity Federation fixes this (more later)

 ### ARN
 Amazon Resource Names (ARNs) are used to ***uniquely identify AWS resources within any AWS account.***